 While a training program will undoubtedly teach you academic self-discipline, the work discipline you need can only be attained on the job.
 By completing an internship, you can hone these skills and become a motivated, self-directed employee that any employer would love to hire.

 Opportunity for Employment

 Many employers take on interns as potential future employees.
 Choosing the right internship can help you get a foot in the door with an employer for whom you would like to work.
-In addition, this experience allows you to showcase your dependability, knowledge, and professionalism in a much more concrete way than you can ever express in a resume alone.
+In addition, this experience allows you to showcase your dependability, knowledge, and professionalism in a much more concrete way than you can ever express in a resume and cover letter alone.

 Increased Earning Potential

 An increasing number of employers base medical assistant salaries on experience and skill.
 When you provide evidence and recommendations from your internship experience, you are showing that you have all of the qualifications of a valuable employee.
 In many cases, this will lead employers to offer you a higher income than is offered to those who have less experience.

 Knowledge of the medical assistant career that is gained from books and classes is vastly different than that gained by real-life experience.
 While formal education is vital to medical assistants, working in an internship will allow you to understand the field and the objectives of a medical facility in a much deeper and more meaningful way than attending classes alone.

 Confidence can make all the difference between a successful job interview and an unsuccessful one.
 When you complete a medical assistant internship, you will gain the sense of accomplishment and personal confidence that can only be gained by effectively completing the everyday aspects of the job.
 This belief in your own professionalism will translate to your speech and demeanor, allowing you to easily present yourself as a competent medical assistant.